 From Georges Head, the track passes an old military hospital that was used from 1916 to 1923 and past a sculpture, before following the coastline up to Middle Head Road.
 There’s nice views from the track out to North Head and Watsons Bay on the opposite side.

-I reckon in terms of “best Sydney urban coastal walks”, I would recommend Spit to Manly over this one, by a narrow margin.
-Taronga Zoo to Balmoral is slightly shorter and easier, and offers some spectacular views of Sydney – but you often feel like you’re walking through someone’s backyard.
+If you’re looking for the best Sydney coastal walk near the city, I would recommend Spit to Manly over Taronga Zoo to Balmoral Beach – but by a narrow margin.
+Taronga Zoo to Balmoral Beach is slightly shorter and easier, and offers some spectacular views of Sydney – but you often feel like you’re walking through someone’s backyard.
+On the other hand, it’s also a lot less busy than the Spit to Manly walk.

 0.0km Bradleys Head Road carpark 1.0km Bradleys Head amphitheatre 2.8km Taylors Bay 3.5km Rock platforms with views toward Shark Island & Point Piper 4.3km Chowder Bay 5.2km Georges Head 6.8km Balmoral Beach